 The Company's operations are based on a relatively limited number of concession agreements, licenses and contracts.
 The rights and obligations under such concessions, licenses and contracts may be subject to interpretation and could also be affected by, among other things, matters outside the control of the Company.
 In case of a dispute, it cannot be certain that the view of the Company would prevail or that the Company otherwise could effectively enforce its rights which, in turn, could have significantly negative effects on it.
-Also, if the Company or any of its partners were found to have failed to comply with their obligations or liabilities under a concession, license or contract, the Company's rights under such concession, license or contract may be terminated or otherwise relinquished in whole or in part.
+Also, if the Company or any of its partners were found to have failed to comply with their obligations or liabilities under a concession, license or contract, including record-keeping, budgeting, and time scheduling requirements under production sharing contracts, the Company's or partner's rights under such concession, license or contract may be terminated or otherwise relinquished in whole or in part.
+The Company cannot guarantee that requirements are adequately met by its joint venture partners, which could bring an increased risk of impairment and reduced future cash flow.